Robot-assisted thoracic surgery

 Plain language summary

-Some people with cancer or other conditions need an operation to remove part or all of a diseased lung.
+Some people with cancer or other conditions need an operation to remove part, or all, of a diseased lung.
 Currently, this operation can either be done by opening up the chest wall to get access to the lung or by using instruments that are guided by a tiny camera that goes into the chest through small cuts.
 Which one is used generally depends on how advanced the disease is.
 This is called thoracic surgery, or surgery on the organs inside the chest.

 Topic Exploration Report